hoch/WAAX/readme.md

 As a framework rather than a library, it imposes a key concept and methodology with its layered structure:

-    Node(lowest) < Unit
+    Node (pure Web Audio API level) > Unit (WAAX Abstraction)

 - **Node**: A node is a built-in atom of Web Audio API.
 The object can be interconnected to create an audio graph.

-- **Unit**: A basic object provided by WAAX framework.
-It consists of more than 2 Nodes and is encapsulated with sonically meaningful features.
-Also handles several underlying mechanics for Web Audio API:
+- **Unit**: A atom object provided by WAAX framework.
+It is conceptually identical to 'Unit Generator' of other audio programming environment.
+It consists of more than 2 Nodes encapsulating user-friendly features.
+Also handles several underlying mechanics for Web Audio API.
-  *Oscillator, FM Operator, ADSR Envelope, Delay, Low/Hi Pass Filter, Compressor...*